LOOK: South Dakota Is Home to World’s Largest Pheasant [PICTURES]

 South Dakota Is Home to World's Largest Pheasant

-Hunter's are gearing up for the statewide pheasant hunting season opener on October 15.
-Thousand's will fan across the state looking to knock down a bird or two and enjoy time with friends and family.
+Hunters are gearing up for the statewide pheasant hunting season opener on October 15.
+Thousands of people will fan out across South Dakota looking to knock down a bird or two and enjoy time with friends and family.

 But this is one bird that won't be knocked down.